 Your child will be greeted at the door by their teacher; please help us by leaving your child at that door, avoiding congregating around the doorways and departing the school site in a timely manner.
 When dropping off and collecting them, please keep 2 meters away from others and encourage your child to do the same.
-We are asking that only one adult escort a child to school.
+We are asking that only one grown-up escort a child to school and that adults wear a face-covering when on site.
+We are not able to offer an extension to these hours from 8th March.
+However, before and after school provision is available locally.

 What will my child need to bring?